Thomas Bailey (American football)

-Thomas James Bailey Jr. (born December 6, 1971) is an American former professional football wide receiver who played one season with the Cincinnati Bengals of the National Football League (NFL).
+Thomas James Bailey Jr. (born December 6, 1971) is an American former professional football player who was a wide receiver for one season with the Cincinnati Bengals of the National Football League (NFL).
 He played college football for the Auburn Tigers.
 He also played seven seasons in the Arena Football League (AFL) and one season in the World League of American Football (WLAF).

 Early life

 Thomas James Bailey Jr. was born on December 6, 1971, in Dallas, Texas.
 He attended Enterprise High School in Enterprise, Alabama.

 College career

 Bailey was a four-year letterman for the Auburn Tigers of Auburn University from 1991 to 1994.
 He caught seven passes for 76 yards in 1991 while also returning 42 punts for 528 yards and one touchdown and 24 kicks for 591 yards.
 He led the Southeastern Conference in punt returns and punt return yards that season.
 In 1992, Bailey recorded 18 receptions for 190 yards, 28 punt returns for 274 yards, and 11 kick returns for 209 yards.
 As a junior in 1994, he totaled 27 catches for 427 yards and four touchdowns, 27 punt returns for 210 yards, and 26 kick returns for 504 yards.
 He caught 41 passes for 550 yards and two touchdowns his senior year in 1994 while returning 28 punts for 158 yards and 13 kicks for 217 yards.